 This unit focuses on introductory skills and knowledge central to technical production for the theatre.
 It includes an introduction to the duties and skills required by technical support staff in theatre venues as well as the organisational skills appropriate to the preparation and execution of stage lighting, sound and mechanical departments.
-Students engage in the practice of safety procedures for responsible theatre operation
+Students engage in the practice of safety procedures for responsible theatre operation.

 |Unit name||The Theatre Machine|

-|Faculty/School||College of Arts, Law & Education
+|College/School||College of Arts, Law and Education

-School of Creative Arts
+School of Creative Arts and Media

-|Available as student elective?||Yes|
+|Available as an elective?||Yes|

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.